kikiwisaka/gist_qa/README.md

 # gist_qa
-Automated testing using Python Unittest
+Automated testing using Python Unittest and Appium.